scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 use Hypothesize can be relatively straightforward.
 In fact, every statistical test listed `in the docs <https://alcampopiano.github.io/hypothesize/>`_ is associated with a hosted notebook, pre-filled with sample data and code.
-But certainly, simply `pip install Hypothesize` to use Hypothesize in any environment that supports Python.
+But certainly, simply :code:`pip install Hypothesize` to use Hypothesize in any environment that supports Python.
 For examples of Hypothesize being used in applied research, see van Noordt and Willoughby :cite:`van2021cortical`,